 Labs may even use the same methods, but express the results in different units, or give a different interpretation to the same result.

-The numbers in the soil test report, together with the description of the nutrient content in the soil, can indicate if the predicted crop response to fertilizers will be favorable or not.
+The numbers on the soil test report, together with the description of the nutrient content in the soil, can indicate if the predicted crop response to fertilizers will be favorable or not.

 The soil test report, together with the grower’s close familiarity with his crop and field conditions, give the grower the starting-point for deciding on a fertilizer program.

-Soil testing gives makes a good starting point for making better fertilizer management decisions.
+Soil testing gives makes a good starting point for making better Fertilizer Software decisions.
 The soil test results should be put in context and their interpretation should be adjusted to the individual crop behavior and specific field conditions.